cilium/cilium/Documentation/kubernetes/policy.rst

   Field which contains a :ref:`policy_rule`
 Specs
   Field which contains a list of :ref:`policy_rule`.
-This field is useful if multiple rules must be removed or added atomatically.
+This field is useful if multiple rules must be removed or added automatically.

 Status
   Provides visibility into whether the policy has been successfully applied